-For further information see Home Office Guidance Dec 2016: assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/575273/DHR-Statutory-Guidance-161206.pdf 11.5 Any LCSPR will need to take account of a Coroner's enquiry and/or any criminal investigation including disclosure issues, which may impact on timescales.
-It will be the LCSPR lead's role to ensure the necessary contacts are maintained with appropriate people.
+For further information see Home Office Guidance Dec 2016: assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/575273/DHR-Statutory-Guidance-161206.pdf 11.5 Interface between LCSPRs and Coronial Processes: All LCSPRs need to take account of a Coroner's Inquiry and any criminal investigation, including disclosure issues, which may impact on timescales.

+The Coroner must be informed of the decision to hold a LCSPR and the Chair of the review panel must ensure the necessary contacts are maintained with appropriate people.